miletorix/miletorix/README.md

-<h1 align="center">Hey, I'm a Computer Science Teacher 👨‍🏫</h1>
+<h1 align="center">Hey, I'm a Computer Science Teacher</h1>

 <p align="center">
-  Passionate about tech, curious by nature.<br>
-  Helping students learn programming the clear and simple way.<br>
+  Tech enthusiast, always eager to explore new ideas.<br>
-  🧠 Critical of AI hype – I value human reasoning.
+  🧠 Skeptical of AI hype – I believe in the power of human insight.
 </p>

 ---